Key Takeaway

 Yes, vitamin D is safe to take with semaglutide, and many providers actively encourage it.
-There is no interaction between vitamin D supplements and semaglutide, and patients on GLP-1 therapy may actually have a greater need for vitamin D due to reduced food intake.
+There's no interaction between vitamin D supplements and semaglutide, and patients on GLP-1 therapy may actually have a greater need for vitamin D due to reduced food intake.Vitamin D matters in bone health, immune function, and metabolic processes, all of which matter when you're losing weight.
+We explain the vitamin D and semaglutide interaction and why supplementation is worth discussing with your provider.

 How Vitamin D Works

 Vitamin D is a fat-soluble vitamin that your skin synthesizes in response to sunlight.
 It can also be obtained from food sources like fatty fish, fortified dairy, and egg yolks, or through supplements.
-Once in the body, it is converted first in the liver to 25-hydroxyvitamin D and then in the kidneys to its active form, 1,25-dihydroxyvitamin D (calcitriol).
+Once in the body, it's converted first in the liver to 25-hydroxyvitamin D and then in the kidneys to its active form, 1,25-dihydroxyvitamin D (calcitriol).

-Calcitriol regulates calcium and phosphorus absorption in the gut, which is essential for maintaining strong bones and teeth.
+Calcitriol regulates calcium and phosphorus absorption in the gut, which is important for maintaining strong bones and teeth.
 Beyond skeletal health, vitamin D receptors are found throughout the body, and the vitamin plays roles in immune regulation, muscle function, and cell growth.

 Deficiency is widespread, affecting an estimated 35 to 40 percent of adults in the United States.
 Risk factors include limited sun exposure, darker skin, obesity, and older age.